companyofwords/neil-puttick-cv/content/posts/2017-12-13--life-experience/index.md

 I believe in creating web development for a reason, and my experiences help me to create useful, practical tools and informative sites...My insight and skills have helped me listen to and understand the ideas of clients from different industries.

-I see it as vital to be a part of the communities we live in: virtual or real:
+I see it as vital to be a part of the communities we live in, virtual or real:

  * __I am a Town Councillor & have been chosen to stand for Parliament for Macclesfield Constituency__.
 I am now advising the [Town Council](https://macclesfield-tc.gov.uk) & [Labour Party](https://macclesfieldlabour.uk) on the tools they should use, and I am part of the community Coders For Labour.
 I have also advised on the needs of the UK web & IT industries and communities.

- *__I use my hobbies & interests to help community work - I setup the group [IDST!](comedyofarrows.idst.org) to make community artworks with a range of transdisciplinary artists and makers.
+ * __I use my hobbies & interests to help community work__ - I setup the group [IDST!](comedyofarrows.idst.org) to make community artworks with a range of transdisciplinary artists and makers.
 We currently run a tech & art groups at Macclesfield Community Artspace, and are now organising events and competitions.
 I am helping to setup a CIC (Community Interest Company) so that people's work pays off.

  * __I have lived, worked and travelled around the world__